-- Focus on Them.
+- Focus on the employee.
 Let your employee do most of the talking.
 Remain focused and interactive.
 Ask the employee to give suggestions for how he/she would solve an issue before giving your own feedback or opinion.
 Never look at your emails, texts, or take other calls during the meeting.
 Ever.
 If it’s a true emergency, someone will find you.

-- Focus on Strengths.
+- Focus on employee strengths.
 People love to hear you acknowledge what they’re good at.
 They want to know you see their strengths.
 Too often, managers think their role is to give feedback about what the employee needs to improve.
 There are times you need to give constructive feedback, but you will be more effective if you start with their strengths and then move to where they could use additional support.

-- Share Information.
+- Share relevant information.
 Once your employee has given you updates, share information with them.
 Employees want to feel they are "in the know" and appreciate hearing the information you have learned in your own team meetings.
 It doesn’t need to be confidential, but it should contain company news and information that impacts them.

-- Ask How You Can Help.
+- Ask how you can help.
 Part of being a good manager is asking your employee how you can be a support to them.
 Don’t assume what they would like to have you do; ask them where they need you to be involved.
 Err on the side of the employee.
 Allowing them to be under-supported is sometimes a better learning opportunity for them than forcing your support when they don’t see the need for it.

 Follow these tips and see how your relationship with your employees can be transformed.
 It doesn’t have to be torture to have meaningful impact with your one-on-one meetings.